asuracoin/smart-contract/README.md

 #### Start the open crowdsale round
 - This will be the general crowdsale
-- Can only be started if the crowd sale bonus round is in progress
 - Run command `testinvoke <CONTRACT_HASH> startCrowdSale []`
 - Enter wallet password to submit invoke
 - Upon next block general crowdsale round will start